lukestrickland/ggdmc/README.md

 # Dynamic Models of Choice with Better Graphic Tools and Quicker Computations

-_ggdmc_, evolving from dynamic model of choice (_DMC_, Heathcote et al., 2018), is a generic tool for conducting hierarchical Bayesian Computations, esp.
+_ggdmc_, evolving from dynamic model of choice (_DMC_, Heathcote et al., 2018), is a generic tool for conducting hierarchical Bayesian Computations, esp. for
 cognitive models.

 1. Instead of using Gibbs or HMC, _ggdmc_ uses population-based MCMC (pMCMC)